georgiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Frequent drug abuse

 The more commonly used grounds for divorce in Georgia are adultery, cruelty, desertion, and irreconcilable differences.
 As with annulment petitions, a petition for divorce in Georgia can only be filed in a Superior Court once the requirement of living in the state for 6 months has been met.
-Furthermore, Georgia law does not provide a timeframe within which spouses must be separated before filing for divorce.
+Furthermore, Georgia law does not provide a timeframe for separating spouses before filing for divorce.
 Unlike annulment, the court may award permanent alimony, which can only be requested by parties with valid marriages.
-There are no restrictions placed on divorced persons indicating a length of time before remarriage.
+No restrictions are placed on divorced persons, indicating a time before remarriage.

 No matter the type of marriage dissolution, consulting a lawyer on the facts or circumstances of a case is advisable, particularly in cases involving children, settlement, or valuable assets.